darkresearch/streamdown-rn/README.md

 5. Commit your changes with the changeset file
 6. Submit a pull request

 When your PR is merged, GitHub Actions will automatically create a "Version Packages" PR.
-When that PR is merged, your changes will be published to npm!
+When that PR is merged, your changes will be published to npm.

 See [RELEASING.md](RELEASING.md) for detailed release process documentation.